gnome-pomodoro/gnome-pomodoro/README.md

 ### From extensions.gnome.org

 You can install older version via [extensions.gnome.org](https://extensions.gnome.org/extension/53/pomodoro/).
-We will maintain it until more packages are be available.
+We will maintain it until more packages are available.

 ## Advanced settings